AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

 [An expression in one of these contexts may read a constant which is initialized with the value of a variable.]

-[The Type_Invariant rule is redundant because no use of this aspect is currently in |SPARK|.
-This rule is added in anticipation of a possible relaxation of this restriction.]

 [These rules simplify analysis by eliminating the need to deal with implicitly created anonymous constants.
 An expression which does not